-1 Select OneHelm[TM], A/V, Gauges > VIRB®.
+1 Select A/V, Gauges, Controls > VIRB®.

 - 2 Select an option:

+- To take a still photograph, select 🖾.

 - To begin recording, select

-When recording, the remaining recording memory is shown. - To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control. - To view stored videos or images, select .
+When recording, the remaining recording memory is shown. - To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control.

-- To pan and tilt the VIRB 360, drag your finger on the screen. - To return the VIRB 360 view to the home position, select A.
+- To view stored videos or images, select . - To pan and tilt the VIRB 360, use the arrow keys. - To return the VIRB 360 view to the home position, select A.